 —The Degree of Suffering Is Not Intense Enough

 However, as mentioned earlier, these sufferings are often mixed with a certain sweetness.
-Precisely because of this, many people not only fail to develop aversion toward them, but even romanticize them, labelling them “flavor” or “life experience.”
+Precisely because of this, many people not only fail to develop aversion toward them, but even romanticize them, calling them “flavor” or “life experience.”
 They may say, “This person has stories, has been through things—how admirable!”
-It is precisely these mistaken notions dull our sensitivity to the suffering of saṃsāra, because it is blended with too many pleasures and delights that we remain attached to.
+It is precisely these mistaken notions that dull our sensitivity to the suffering of saṃsāra, because it is blended with too many pleasures and delightsto which we remain attached .

-For example, if we are now sitting in a luxurious villa discussing the dharma, from a certain perspective it feels pleasant and enjoyable.
-It is precisely because of our inner longing for such comforts that our perception of suffering becomes less acute.
-When the sense of suffering is insufficient, renunciation does not become powerful.
-It remains merely a thought in the mind—a concept—rather than a fierce and compelling resolve that drives you to let go of everything and wholeheartedly devote yourself to practice.
+For example, suppose we are now sitting in a luxurious villa discussing the dharma, from a certain perspective it feels pleasant and enjoyable.
+It is precisely our inner longing for such comforts that dulls our perception of suffering.
+When our sense of suffering is insufficient, renunciationlacks power..
+It remains merely a thought in the mind—a concept—rather than a fierce , driving resolve that urges you to let go of everything and throw yourself wholeheartedly into practice.

-Some even go to their Guru and ask, “Master, I am getting married.
+Some even go to their guru and ask, “Master, I am getting married.
 My family insists on killing a chicken for the wedding banquet.
 Could you grant me a special dispensation?”
 Or, “On the day of the Eight-precept Vows (aṣṭāṅga-śīla), it is inconvenient for me to observe them.
-Can I just pick any other day that works for me?”
+Can I just pick any other day that works?”
 Or again, “Can I first take care of all my worldly affairs and then come back to practice?”

 Many practitioners think this way!
 But is it actually possible?
-It might be possible to gain some degree of worldly satisfaction while attaining liberation.
-But if you hold this mentality, you are destined not to attain liberation—you will not even achieve rebirth in a pure realm.
+It might be possible to gain some worldly satisfaction while attaining liberation.
+But if you hold this mentality, you are destined not to attain liberation—you will not even achieve rebirth in a pureland.
 Why?
-Because this mindset is fundamentally one of deep attachment to the worldly and to saṃsāra, even though one understands all the terminology and rhetoric of renunciation.
+Because this mindset is fundamentally one of deep attachment to the worldly life and to saṃsāra, even though one understands all the terminology and concepts of renunciation.
 We call this kind of renunciation “conceptual renunciation”

 —Excerpted and adapted from Conceptual Renunciation and Genuine Renunciation